Ford Torino: 1976

 The 1976 model year saw no major changes to the Torino.
 The Gran Torino Sport was discontinued, and so the Torino consisted of 9 separate models; 2- and 4-door versions of the Torino, Gran Torino, and Gran Torino Brougham, along with three station wagon models.
 New options for the 1976 model year included a power trunk release and an automatic parking brake release.
 Gran Torino 2-doors could be ordered with the center console when optional bucket seats were specified; previously the console was only available on Sport models.
 In addition, opera windows and landau roofs were now available options for all 2-door models.
 There were no styling changes made to Torino for 1976.

 Engine options remained the unchanged for 1976, however fuel economy was improved on all engines with revisions to the engine spark advance and the EGR valve operation.
 The 351-2V engines and the 400-2V had a power and torque increase, and the 460-4V had a power decrease.
 In an attempt to help improve fuel economy, the standard rear axle ratio for all models was now 2.75:1.

-1975–1976 Gran Torinos were used in the popular Spelling-Goldberg Productions TV series Starsky and Hutch.
+1975–1976 Gran Torinos were used in the popular Spelling-Goldberg Productions TV series Starsky & Hutch.
 The producers needed a flashy specialty car for the main characters to drive.
 Since Ford was the lease supplier for on-screen cars through their Studio-TV Car Loan Program, eventually it was decided by the producers that a bright red 1975 Gran Torino two-door would be the vehicle of choice for the pilot episode.
 To make the Torino less mundane, a large white vector stripe was added.
 Aluminum 5-slot mag wheels and larger rear tires replaced the stock wheels and tires, and air shocks were added to give the car an aggressive rake.
 The television show became quite popular with the public, and much of that popularity was centered on the star Torino.
 Ford couldn't help but take notice to the public's interest in the "Starsky and Hutch" Torino, and decided to introduce a replica version of the TV car.